SgtClutch/Cybersecurity/README.md

 ![image](https://github.com/SgtClutch/Cybersecurity/assets/59116892/b52e363f-d21c-435f-b2f7-be46de4c1090)

 From the new scans in the above screenshots, we were able to brute force the ssh login credentials and the ftp credentials.
-We were able to extract which ssh verision the user is using
+And, We were able to extract which ssh verision the user is using

 # Exploiting the Server